 The funds for the transaction will be deducted from the checking account linked to the debit card.
 If you don’t have a debit card, contact your bank about adding one to your existing checking account, or visit a local bank to open a new checking account and request a debit card.

 One downside of making purchases with a debit card is the lack of security.
 When it comes to fraudulent activity, debit card users may be liable for those purchases.

-Prepaid cards are similar to debit cards, except funds are loaded onto an account associated with the card, not a checking account.
-Make sure the prepaid card has a major credit card network logo – Visa, MasterCard, Discover, or American Express.
+Prepaid cards are similar to debit cards, except funds are loaded into an account associated with the card rather than a checking account.
+Make sure the prepaid card has a major credit card network logo, such as Visa, MasterCard, Discover, or American Express.

 You can purchase gift cards in the same places as prepaid cards.
 Many of these locations also sell retailer-specific gift cards, but of course, you can also purchase these directly from the retailer.

 While you may be able to recover most of the funds stolen from a checking account if you report the fraud in a timely manner, gift cards don’t offer the same protections.

 Store credit usually works similarly to gift cards.
 If you returned something to that retailer, they may have offered you store credit rather than a refund.
 Store credit may be given in the form of a physical or digital "card," or it may be pre-loaded into the customer's account.